 "I was born a poor black child...then one day I heard my first Mantovani record, and realized - these are my people!"

 In The Invisibles, Dane (a white English teenage guy) is a big fan of Gangsta Rap, and he asks Boy (a young African-American woman) whether she likes it.
 She says it's okay, but she prefers European techno.
 Later, we find out that her brother was an actual gangsta rapper.

 Buck Swope, Don Cheadle's character in Boogie Nights, is a fan of country/western music, to the point that he wears cowboy hats and shirts with fringes (the whole Roy Rogers getup).
 Remember, he's played by Don Cheadle

-Sheldon was raised in Texas, but his accent only appears when upset, he looks down upon farmers, hicks etc, as a reclusive Hollywood Nerd is the farthest possible thing from the athletic, sterotypical cowboy, and is a staunch Hollywood Atheist despite being raised as an Evalanical Christian.
-Bernadette was Raised Catholic, and thus is a Covert Pervert whom couldn't wait to introduce her Jewish boyfriend to her mother.
+Sheldon was raised in Texas, but his accent only appears when upset, he looks down upon farmers, hicks etc, and as a reclusive Hollywood Nerd is the farthest possible thing from the athletic, sterotypical cowboy, and is a staunch Hollywood Atheist despite being raised as an Evangelical Christian.

 In Angel, Gunn doesn't start out this way.
 Then he sees a production of Giselle and falls in love with Ballet.

 And THEN The Powers That Be filled his brain with lawyer skills so he could contribute to the team and he ended up singing a lot more Gilbert & Sullivan than he would've liked.